Orange-OpenSource/conllueditor/README.md

 ![Highlighted tokens and deprel)](doc/highlight.png)

-The editor can highlight, standard tokens, MWTs and empty tokens in tree and flat mode.
-The word editing and MWT editing window allows setting and unsetting of highlighting.
+The editor can highlight, standard tokens, MWTs and empty tokens in tree, flat and table mode.
+The word editing and MWT editing window allows setting and unsetting of highlighting (not yet in table mode).

 ## Show CoNLL-U, LaTeX and SD-parse format and file statistics